geoalgo/slurmpilot/README.md

 remote_path: "slurmpilot/"
 ```

-### Workflow
-When scheduling a job, the files required to run it are first copied to `~/slurmpilot/your_job_name` and then
-send to the remote host to `~/slurmpilot/your_job_name` (those defaults paths are modifiable).

-In particular, the following files are generated locally under `~/slurmpilot/your_job_name`:
-* metadata.json: contains metadata such as time and the configuration of the job that was scheduled
-* jobid.json: contains the slurm jobid obtained when scheduling the job, if this step was successful
-* slurm_script.sh: a slurm script automatically generated from your options that is executed on the remote node with sbatch
-* src_dir: the folder containing the entrypoint
-* src_dir/entrypoint: the entrypoint to be executed

-On the remote host, the logs are written under `logs/stderr` and `logs/stdout` and the current working dir is `~/slurmpilot/your_job_name`.

-### Job file structure

 **TODOs**
-* test "jobs/" new folder structure
+* allow to fetch info from local folders in list_jobs
 * make script execution independent of cwd and dump variable to enforce reproducibility
 * allow to pass variable to remote scripts
 * sp --sync job-name  / sync artefact of a job
-* when creating job, show command that can be copy-pasted to display log, status, sync artifact
 * remove logging info ssh
-* add interface for log querying and other functionalities
 * subfolders
-* support setting local configs path via environment variables
 * stop all jobs
 * allow to share common folders to avoid sending code lots of times
 * lazy load connections of clusters
 * chain of jobs

 **DONE**
+* when creating job, show command that can be copy-pasted to display log, status, sync artifact
+* support setting local configs path via local files
+* test "jobs/" new folder structure
 * tool to display logs/status from terminal
 * make sp installed in pip (add it to setup)
 * local configurations to allow clean repo, could be located in ~/slurmpilot/config